OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 So far, this compute node is only a member of the one group above.

-# Boot Using the Compute Image
+## 2.8 Boot Using the Compute Image

-## Switching from the Debug Image to the Compute Image
+### 2.8.1 Switch from the Debug Image to the Compute Image

 BSS still thinks our nodes are booting the debug image, so we need to tell it to boot our compute image.